 Back to School: Backpack Guidelines for Kids

 Additionally, consider the following guidelines when you’re out shopping.
 A backpack should ideally contain only 10% of your child’s weight, according to the American Chiropractic Association.
 Choosing a backpack with several compartments is important because the compartments help to position the contents in a balanced and effective way.
 Wide, padded straps and a padded back are also highly recommended.
 The straps need to be adjustable in order to keep the backpack just under the shoulder blades and no lower than 4 inches below the child’s waistline.
-Additionally, encourage your children to always wear both straps.
+Also, encourage your children to always wear both straps.
 Backpacks with shoulder and waist straps in the front also help distribute the weight more evenly.

 For more information, please follow these links to the American Occupational Therapy Association’s site: